wal

 -i IMAGE

-Skip wallpaper.--theme NAME
+Skip setting the wallpaper.--theme NAME

 CAVEATS